 National Urban League v.
 Trump is a federal lawsuit challenging two anti-equity executive orders and one anti-gender executive order from President Trump related to diversity, equity, inclusion, accessibility and transgender people.
-The lawsuit was filed on February 19, 2025, by the Legal Defense Fund and Lambda Legal on behalf of the National Urban League, the National Fair Housing Alliance, and the AIDS Foundation of Chicago.
+The lawsuit was filed on Feb.
+19, 2025, by the Legal Defense Fund and Lambda Legal on behalf of the National Urban League, the and the AIDS Foundation of Chicago.

 LDF and Lambda Legal argue that these and other organizations would lose federal funds and be unable to fulfill their missions if the orders are fully implemented, leaving people of color, women, LGBTQ people, and people with disabilities without critical — and often life-sustaining — services.